 - Choose more environmentally sustainable foods– for example, choose non-meat sources of protein such as beans and pulses as alternatives to meat.
 The Eat Better Start Better guidelines (opens in new tab) suggests early years settings have at least one meat free day a week.
 Early years settings can share this information in a Food Policy to help families learn more about your sustainable approach.

 - Choose fish displaying the Marine Stewardship Council logo– this guarantees it is sourced sustainably.
-You can also find additional information here
+You can also find additional information at the MSC website (opens in new tab).

 - Buy products in bulk– this is not only cost effective but also help to reduce the number of trips that you need to make to the supermarket.
 You could also consider ordering you foods shops online.
 Better yet, walk to local markets or shops.
 This can be a great activity for children to be involved in!